 Welcome Resident Students!

-The Fire Safety Department is responsible for all aspects of life safety throughout the University.
+The Office of Fire Safety is responsible for all aspects of life safety throughout the University.
 Preventive activities include fire prevention training for University personnel, conducting fire and evacuation drills, testing of fire detection and protection equipment, providing educational programs, evaluating materials, and establishing guidelines for fire-safe materials.

 In each residence hall, there are several life safety systems in place to make sure our students are as safe as they can be.
 Please review the following list and note the importance of each system.